-When applying to university, you really need to think about what you’re applying to.
-The Ontario Universities Info site is a great place to start!
-This website has all sorts of handy tools for prospective students and will help you narrow down your search on what programs are available and at what school.
+When applying to college, you should consider what program you are applying to.
+The Ontario Colleges site is a great resource to understand what programs exist.
+This website includes the tools that will help you research what programs are available at each college.

 How do I apply to college?

 If you’re planning to apply to college, you’ll need to apply through Ontario College Application Service (OCAS).
-Students from Canada will be able to apply through this site by creating an account.
+Students from Canada will be able to apply through OCAS by creating an account and accessing their OCAS application number.
 The first step in applying to college is to research the programs and colleges available to you and once you’ve determined what you want to apply to.
-There is a useful guide and video on how to apply.
+There is a helpful guide and video on how to apply on the OCAS site.

-If you’re an international student, you can apply to any college program that has spots available for international applicants if you meet the college’s admission and English proficiency requirements.
+If you’re an international student, you can apply to any college program with spots available for international applicants, as long as you meet the college’s admission and English proficiency requirements.
 You can find out which programs have seats available for international applicants by visiting college websites.
-There are other things to consider such as immigration requirements and English language proficiency that you will need to consider as well.
+If you are an international student, there are other things to consider, such as immigration requirements and English language proficiency, that you will need to consider as well.
 More information can be found on the International Applications section of the OCAS website.

 What about prerequisite courses?

 Another argument for boosting your grades is for an entrance scholarship!
 Many universities will offer a scholarship that will reduce a portion of your tuition in your first year of study.
-This is awarded to students who have a high grade point average from their high school credits before starting university.
-Be sure to check out what the entrance scholarship criteria is for your schools of choice.
+This is awarded to students with a high grade point average from their high school credits before starting university.
+Be sure to check out what the entrance scholarship criteria are for your schools of choice.

 Learning through Ontario eSecondary School can help you with credits you may not have at your physical school or homeschooling experience.
-If you’re an international student looking to get into a post secondary school in Ontario, we offer Ontario Ministry of Education accredited credits.
-Getting into university or college you will need to meet certain prerequisite credits and OES offers many specialties in science, math and business to English, geography and health.
+If you’re an international student looking to get into a post-secondary school in Ontario, we offer Ontario Ministry of Education accredited credits.
+To get into university or college, you will need to meet certain prerequisite credits, and OES offers many specialties in science, math and business to English, geography and health.

-OES is a purpose built online high school.
-Our instructors are experienced in teaching students online and our courses are structured in a clear and concise manner to make it easier for you to guide your learning.
-As an accredited Ontario online high school, we structure our courses per the Ontario Ministry of Education standards and break up our lessons into very intentional and digestible content that ensures our courses are consistent for all students and creates a positive and streamlined experience so you can earn Ontario high school credits online.
+OES is a purpose-built online high school.
+Our instructors are experienced in teaching students online, and our courses are structured in a clear and concise manner to make it easier for you to guide your learning.
+As an accredited Ontario online high school, we structure our courses per the Ontario Ministry of Education standards.
+Our lessons are broken into very intentional and digestible content that ensures our courses are consistent for all students.
+We create a positive and streamlined experience so you can earn Ontario high school credits online.

-If you’re currently attending high school in Ontario, or if you’re looking for an adult high school in order to upgrade your marks as an international student, OES has a wide range of courses available.
-From ENG4U to SCH4C the amazing teachers at OES are ready to support you and help you meet your goals all over the world.
+If you’re currently attending high school in Ontario, or if you’re looking for an adult high school in order to upgrade your marks as an international student, OES has a wide range of courses available, from ENG4U to MDM4U.
+The amazing teachers at OES are ready to support you and help you meet your goals all over the world.

-The Ontario eSecondary School has been inspected and accredited by the Ontario Ministry of Education.
-What does this mean?
-As a virtual school, all of our courses are recognized by and can be used toward an Ontario Secondary School Diploma (OSSD) and are also recognized as part of your OUAC application.
+The Ontario eSecondary School has been inspected and accredited by the Ontario Ministry of Education, which means that all of our courses are recognized and can be used toward an Ontario Secondary School Diploma (OSSD) and recognized as part of your OUAC application.
 This makes OES a great partner for upgrading Ontario high school credits online and is also perfect for adult students or international students looking to earn credits for post-secondary.